cash and water both flow. You need to control it.

 Work in progress (unbilled work)

-A successful car repair workshop had one major issue which threatened to drive them out of business.
-They had no money and consequently were unable to pay suppliers on time.
+Work in progress almost caused a successful and profitable car repair workshop I worked with to go out of business.
+They had no money and consequently were unable to pay their suppliers on time.
 The owner was always "out" to avoid having to speak to creditors (think what impression that would create on potential customers).
 The business was hamstrung.

-At the same time it was impossible not to notice the parking area was full to the extent I couldn't find anywhere to park.
-Nearly all those cars were customer cars waiting to be repaired.
-If he'd had a magic wand to remove that back log he could have solved his cash flow issues at a stroke.
+At the same time, the parking area was full of unrepaired cars, so full I couldn't find a space to park.
+If he'd had a magic wand to remove that backlog he could have solved his cash flow issues at a stroke.
 This is an extreme example but many businesses have money tied up in work they haven't completed or billed for.

 Profit is not the same as cash.
 As a business owner you need to actively manage both to be successful.
 A couple of examples to illustrate the difference:

 1) You buy £100 of goods on 60 days credit and sell them the next day for £80 cash.
 Your cash position is great - you have £80 in your bank.
 Profit less so - you've lost £20 on the sale.
 That type of business is not sustainable.
 You won't have the cash you need to pay the supplier when the 60 days are up let alone any of your other business costs.
 This is not as extreme as it may seem.
 Many business owners don't actually know whether they are making a profit or loss on their sales once they take all relevant costs into account.